Written byAmanda Wong

 Steps for verifying the USB in Disk Management:

 - Press Windows key + R, then type diskmgmt. msc.

 - Tap the Enter key to open the Disk Management tool.

 - Search for the not showing up USB from the left list.

 You may find the USB showing up there, or it doesn't.
-These two scenarios need different methods to troubleshoot the USB not showing up.
+These two scenarios need different methods to troubleshoot the USB not showing up Windows 10.
 We will elaborate on each of these methods below.

 USB drive not showing up in File Explorer but in Disk Management

-If you see the USB drive in Disk Management utility, it means the system has successfully detected the drive.
-But due to some errors, the USB flash drive doesn't display in File Explorer.
+If you see the USB drive in the Disk Management utility, it means the system has successfully detected the drive.
+But due to some errors, the thumb drive not showing up in File Explorer.
 Try the following remedies to re-show up the drive.

 Update or reinstall the USB driver

 Drivers provide a software interface to hardware devices, including thumb drives, external hard drives, keyboards, and mouse.
 So, if your computer won't pick up the connected USB, you can go to Device Manager to check if the driver is working or not.